ys-zm/inception/README.md

 # Overview
 This project is about hosting a WordPress website, with a MariaDB backend, on an Nginx webserver.
 Each component, the website, MariaDB and Nginx run in an isolated Docker container.
+It is about setting up a small infrastructure composed of different services under specific rules, inside a virtual machine.

 # Docker
 ## Images